strizer86/strizer86.github.io/README.md

 - Revised Boss Guide to make "Heavy?" represented with Y/N
 - Changed "Elemental Weakness (EW)" to "Weakness (W)"
 - Overall changes to Boss Guide to make it easier to read

-How does it work?
-Everything functions like your standard emotracker pack for the most part with a few additions.
-The Hint tab allows for "checklist" style tracking of Path of the Void (PotV) hints, as well as barren areas & world hints.
-Direct hints can be tracked here or the map.
-The Boss Guide shows elemental weaknesses along with useful status effects.
-The player can toggle ones they have at the top and it will highlight the boss vulnerabilities.

-The World 1 & 2 "Lock/Open" options are set to match your seed settings.
-If world 2 is locked it will be opened when you have Adamantite & if world 3 is locked it will be opened upon beating ExDeath in world 2.

-End Goal
-The end goal of this pack was not only to help me learn the rando, but combine commonly used resources into a single spot without it looking convoluted.
-Essentially this meant picking the most important info from the boss spreadsheet and making a hint tracker that's easily visible & functional with few clicks.